+PPCS is committed to energy conservation through load management.
+Together with our SHIFT for Savings program, PPCS members can significantly reduce demand, protect the electric grid, and keep electric rates flat.
 When demand is low, wholesale power is less expensive.
-PPCS members who sign up for load management take advantage of reduced rates for electric heating and water heating that can be controlled or temporarily turned off during periods of high demand.
-By controlling these devices through load management, PPCS can balance electric demand more evenly which helps to reduce overall costs.
+PPCS members who sign up for load management take advantage of reduced electric and water heating rates that can be controlled during periods of high demand.
+By controlling these devices through load management, PPCS can balance electric demand more evenly, which helps reduce overall costs.

 Members who are not enrolled in load management can also help lower demand by voluntarily shifting the times they use electricity to non-peak periods.
-In the fall, winter, and spring, that means shifting electric use to before 4 PM and after 8 PM; in summer, lowering electric use from 2 PM to 6 PM.
-Enroll today to receive SHIFT for Savings notifications when demand on the electric system is high.
+In the fall, winter, and spring, that means reducing non-essential electric use from 5 PM to 9 PM; in summer, lowering electric use from 2 PM to 7 PM.
+Sign up today to receive SHIFT for Savings notifications when demand on the electric system is high using the form below.

 Thank you for participating in PPCS’ load management program.
 If you have any questions, please contact us.

 Load management is a tool used to help balance the demand for electricity with the ability to generate and economically purchase electricity.
 Dairyland Power Cooperative (DPC) and its member cooperatives save money by delaying the need to construct additional power plants and reducing the need to purchase expensive power during periods of high demand.